gavinlyonsrepo/cylon/Readme.md

 * /usr/share/man/man7/cylon.7 (manpage)

 Readme.md is displayed to screen by a menu option on cylon info page.
-Type man cylon for manpage.
+Type "man cylon" to display manpage.
-The manpage is a truncated version of this readme file.
+The manpage is a truncated version of the readme file.

-Config file: You can create an optional config file for custom system backup.
+Config file: You can create an optional config file, used mainly for custom system backup.
+If the user is not using the system backup or ccrypt menu functions the user does not need config file.
 * NAME: cylonCfg.conf
 * PATH: $HOME/.config/cylon/cylonCfg.conf.
 * SETTINGS: